Botmasher/reactnd-readable/frontend/README.md

 ### Data structure
 - user can CRUD own comment
 - user can CRUD own post
+- user can R any post not flagged as deleted
+- user can R any comment where comment not flagged as deleted and parent post not flagged as deleted
-- user can U any comment's voteScore
+- user can U any comment's voteScore where comment not flagged as deleted and parent post not flagged as deleted
-- user can U any post's voteScore
+- user can U any post's voteScore where post not flagged as deleted

 #### Shape of the store
 The top-level shape of the store for reducers: